 Here, represents the highest protonated species and [N] the fully deprotonated species.
 The symbol j is an integer that also indicates the charge of the species:

 Summary.
 The following scheme summarizes the modular structure of the general equations:

-What we call ‘titration curve’ is the equivalent fraction as function of pH: n = n(pH).
-It describes nothing else than the (normalized) buffer capacity.
+What we call ‘titration curve’ is just the (normalized) buffer capacity.
+It represents the equivalent fraction as function of pH: n = n(pH).
 The 1st derivative of the buffer capacity is the buffer intensity: